Cadsters/acv-hass-component/README.md

 # Home Assistant acv-groep component
-Component for bin/waste collection  by acv-groep
+Integration for bin/waste collection  by acv-groep

 This works in Ede, Renkum, Renswoude, Veenendaal and Wageningen